Self-hosted Website Analytics without breaching user's privacy

 fathom server and you’ll see your new login page.

 You should now have Fathom Analytics running on your very own server all within a few minutes.
 There are a few steps I recommend taking from the Fathom installation guide like using NGINX to get SSL running and setting up Fathom to start on boot for those cases when you need to restart your server and you want to ensure you don’t miss a vital step.

-You'll want to download a release for your chosen host OS unless you want to build it from source.
-I'm using 1.2.1 which is the latest version at time of wiring.
+- Fathom Releases You’ll want to download a release for your chosen host OS unless you want to build it from source.
+I’m using 1.2.1 which is the latest version at time of writing.

 I hope you agree that user privacy is an important right to protect on the internet.
 As creators, we want to know that we’re making an impact and we want to gauge how our products and content is doing.
 We can still get valuable information without giving up the user’s data.
 Take a look at what metrics you want to track and see if a platform like Fathom or another privacy-focused analytics platform fits with your vision.

 If you liked setting up your own stuff then why not see why I self-hosted my blog with Ghost.
 If you hadn’t realised, your viewing this blog on Benevolent Bytes which is powered by self-hosted Ghost and I use self-hosted Fathom Analytics too.